Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        size etc. of the last HTTP request, especially in case this request was in HTTP chunked transfer mode.
 But no specific response format is defined at this time, but this may be considered in future revisions.
+NOTE: More specific response body formatting may be defined in future revisions, input from implementors is welcome.
    15. The ingest source MUST support the configuration and use of Fully Qualified Domain Names (per RFC 8499) to identify the receiving entity.
    16. The ingest source MUST support the configuration of the path, which it